unparalleled-js/docs-1/connectors/coupa/introduction.md

 - [Get supplier sites by supplier](/connectors/coupa/supplier-actions.md)
 - [Set integration run status](/connectors/coupa/integration-action.md)

 For generic actions and triggers, you'll be able to select the object you want to work with later on when configuring the step.
 The required input fields for the object you select will then be dynamically generated.
-This includes any custom fields that you or your team have defined.
+This includes any custom fields that you or your team have defined in Coupa

 ![Selecting an object](/assets/images/coupa/selecting-object.gif)
 <center><i>Selecting an object in the Coupa connector</i></center>

 ### Custom object fields in Coupa
 The Coupa connector on Workato automatically pulls all custom fields whenever you request for an object.
-Search for custom fields you would like to work with in the `add/remove optional fields` drop down.
+Search for custom fields you or your team have defined in the `add/remove optional fields` drop down.

 ## List of triggers and actions
-Workato currently supports the following triggers and actions.
+Workato currently supports the following Coupa triggers and actions.
 Find out more details about each by clicking on the links below.
 You can also navigate to them through the side bar.

   * [Object actions](/connectors/coupa/object-actions.md)
   * [Object triggers](/connectors/coupa/object-triggers.md)